dmrd/mad_topic_model/scrapers/reddit_scraper/README.md

     python scraper.py [user name]

-where [users name] is a reddit username.
+where [user name] is a reddit username.

 The file [top_karma_users.txt](top_karma_users.txt) contains usernames for the users with the most reddit karma (comment, link, well-rounded, and combined), according to [Karma Whores](http://www.karmawhores.net/).